Image Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Preserve important content #
+Protect important content near the edges #

 FAQ